omegamarkos/omegamarkos.github.io/_posts/2020-04-27-time_series_forecasting-_sarima_vs_auto_arima.markdown

 ![](https://user-images.githubusercontent.com/23279623/80510059-3484f200-8948-11ea-8adb-4c650ae9543b.png)
 The residual plots for the auto ARIMA model look pretty good.<br>
 **Histogram plus estimated density plot:** <br>
 The red KDE line follows closely with the N(0,1) line.
-This is a good indication that the residuals are normally distributed.
+This is a good indication that the residuals are normally distributed.<br>
 **The Q-Q-plot:** <br>
 Shows that the ordered distribution of residuals (blue dots) follows the linear trend of the samples taken from a standard normal distribution with N(0, 1).
 This is an indication that the residuals are normally distributed.<br>
 **The standardize residual plot:** <br>